Adrian-GitHub/FYP-Support-Ticketing-System/README.md

 2. Do `npm install` and wait until that completes.
 2. Now proceed to front-end directory by typing `cd frontend-client` in the terminal.
 3. Do `npm install` and wait until that completes.

+After these steps the client/server/database are good to go.
+One more final step, as this project relies on BPM Engine it is advised to install it.
+Head over to [Camunda](https://camunda.com/download/) website to download the [Server](https://camunda.com/download/) and the [Modeller](https://camunda.com/download/modeler/) associated with it.
+Choose Community Edition, GA Release(should be selected by default), then **ZIP** file.

+Now, lets set it up.

+1. Unpack the ZIP folder into your desired place and then extract all the files.
+Click on `start-camunda.bat`.
+Server is running.
+2. Upload the diagram via Modeller.
+Start the `Camunda Modeler.exe`.
+3. Drag the BPMN Diagram file from `Diagrams/Camunda/`,the file name is `THE PROCESS.bpmn`.
+Into the modeller.
+4. Click the `DEPLOY CURRENT DIAGRAM` button located at the top, the icon resembles UPLOAD button.
+5. Confirm the dialogue that just popped up and it should notify you of a success.

+Done.
+The BPMN Server (Camunda) is up and running.
+Everything has been setup inside the client and server to communicate with it by default.

 ## Usage
 After the installation is completed successfully the deliverable should be ready to be launched.